bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

     $ go get github.com/bufbuild/protovalidate-go@v0.9.3
     ```

 3. Run `weather/weather_test.go` with `go test`.
-It should fail—it expects invalid latitudes and longitudes to be rejected, but you haven't yet added any validation.
+It should fail — it expects invalid latitudes and longitudes to be rejected, but you haven't yet added any validation.

     ```console
     $ go test ./weather